rashmisrm/MorphoGenie/ImagePreProcessing/README.md

 3. Run Pre-precossing steps

 	a.
-For single cell images (Lung Cancer, CellCycle): Segmentation followed by other preprocessing steps are included in the '''CropSeg.m'''.
+For single cell images (Lung Cancer, CellCycle): Segmentation followed by other preprocessing steps are included in the CropSeg.m.
 	 Run the CropSeg.m from the directory specific to the dataset you are performing preprocessing.
-This step saves singlecell images in a folder named 	'''Cropped''' in the current directory.
+This step saves singlecell images in a folder named 	Cropped in the current directory.

  	b.
 For multiple cell images:

 		i.
-Use batch processing code to generate masks using CellPose batch processing code '''CellPose_Batch.ipynb''' Details pertaining to using CellPose can be found here [Link](https://cellpose.readthedocs.io/en/latest/index.html)
+Use batch processing code to generate masks using CellPose batch processing code CellPose_Batch.ipynb Details pertaining to using CellPose can be found here [Link](https://cellpose.readthedocs.io/en/latest/index.html)

 		ii.
-Use the Matlab code '''CropSeg.m''' to save the cropped images in the *Cropped* folder in the working directory
+Use the Matlab code CropSeg.m to save the cropped images in the *Cropped* folder in the working directory
 		 - Single Channel such as EMT saves the
 		 - Multiple channels datasets (Cell Painting): Processed Images are saved in 5 different folders corresponding to 5 channels.
 		 - Each folder contains images of chnell names after a unique cell id.
 For example.
 Cell #1 whose organells are arranged in 5 channel is named as 1.png in all 5 channel folders.